 Introducing solid foods

-At six months of age, when your baby shows signs of being ready, you may offer foods to meet their nutritional needs.
+At six months of age, when your baby shows signs of being ready, you may offer solid foods to meet their nutritional needs.

 As you introduce new foods, continue to breastfeed.